 Among the foods richest in vitamin D, we find per 100 g:

-• cod liver oil : 250.00 mcg;
+- cod liver oil : 250.00 µg;

-• smoked herring: 22.00 µg;
+- smoked herring: 22.00 µg;

-• grilled sardine : 12.30 µg;
+- grilled sardines : 12.30 µg;

-• the egg: 11.4 µg for the yolk and 5.4 µg for the white;
+- the egg: 11.4 µg for the yolk and 5.4 µg for the white;

-• button mushroom : 7 µg;
+- button mushroom : 7 µg;

-• canned sardines : 7.10 µg;
+- canned sardines : 7.10 µg;

-• avocado: 5 mcg;
+- avocado: 5 µg;

-• the dark chocolate bar with more than 40% cocoa: 4.80 µg.
+- dark chocolate bar with more than 40% cocoa: 4.80 µg.

-Why use a food supplement in winter?
+Why use a vitamin D3-rich food supplement in winter?

-During the winter period, many French people have more or less significant vitamin D deficiencies.
+During the winter period, many French people have more or less significant vitamin D deficiencies .

-Reduced intensity of UV rays
+Decrease in the intensity of UV rays

 A diet that cannot cover 100% of needs